Artideusz/My-cyber-security-notes/Web/Code Injection/SQL Injection/README.md

 This type of attack relies on the SLEEP function or any technique that delays the response.
 The attacker can append a SLEEP function to enumerate the database based on the result.
 If a query is true, the database response takes longer to be recieved.
 Thanks to this technique, the attacker can enumerate the whole database and do alot of damage.

 #### How to prevent it?
 It is mandatory to use prepared statements for queries to prevent most of the SQLi's that are available.
+I also recommend checking out the [SQL Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) for more information.

 ### **Boolean-Based SQLi**

 This technique is similar to the time-based attack, but rather than delaying the response, the response changes depending if the result of the query is TRUE or FALSE.
 The attacker must distinguish the difference in the content when the result is true of false, only then he can launch a boolean-based SQLi attack.

 #### How to prevent it?
 It is mandatory to use prepared statements for queries to prevent most of the SQLi's that are available.
+I also recommend checking out the [SQL Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) for more information.

 ## Tools for SQL Injection scanning